wallenweel/weel-translate/README.md

   // invalid when "include" is set
   // if exist, exclude from all languages exclude?: Array<Language['code']>;

+  // custom all languages that your preset needs languages?: Array<Language>;
 }

 declare interface Language {